 On May 1st 2001, GSM was transformed into Community College under the name Puntland Community College (PCC) to offer a two year diploma course in Office procedures and Accountancy.

 Ninety students (50% male and 50% female) were admitted, with sixty-five (31 boys and 34 girls) graduating on 16th September 2003.
 PCC also continued offering short courses initiated by the GSM.
 The included the In-service training course to Puntland Government employees sponsored by UNDP & PDRC.

 The current PSU campus was constructed in July 2001 with funds generated from Somali Diaspora (USA), and Diakonia – Sweden, through a fund raising campaign.

-On 1st July 2004, UNDP in liaison with the PCC administration contracted the United States International University (USIU), Nairobi, Kenya to prepare a Higher Education Curriculum to be offered in four year Bachelor degree courses.
+On 1st July 2004, UNDP in liaison with the PCC administration contracted the United States International University (USIU), Nairobi, Kenya to prepare a Higher Education Curriculum to be offered in four year Bachelor degree courses when you buy adderall .

 A team of educational experts from USIU visited PCC Garowe, conducted research and formulated the 2004-2009 PSU Strategic plan.
 This strategic plan endeavored to establish a fully-fledged university offering two year Associate degree and four year Bachelor degree courses in Business Administration, Public Administration and Information Technology.
 With these developments, PCC was renamed Puntland State University (PSU).

 From 2nd to 18th October, 2004, fresh admissions for the University study were conducted.
 PSU had a two-tier fresh registration process with the main fresh students coming from Puntland secondary schools directly admitted to degree programs.
 Students from the Informal Education systems and poor performing students from high schools were enrolled on a One year Pre-University Certificate program which prepared them for University Education.

 3. Information Technology and Computer Science